I called this an elderberry cough syrup recipe, because we’re so used to saying the phrase “cough syrup”. But this recipe is actually an oxymel.

 While raw honey has its own healing properties, adding herbs greatly enhances an oxymel.

-As I mentioned, this is one of the recipes in the Taste of Herbs Program that Rosalee asked me to share with you.
+This is one of the recipes in the Taste of Herbs Program that Rosalee asked me to share with you.
 This oxymel is a gorgeous purple color and combines the healing power of elderberries along with the stimulating expectorant qualities of ginger and elecampane.

 Elderberry Cough Syrup Recipe